Public-Health-Scotland/resources/Using git locally.md

 ## Step 7: Make and commit changes on your working branch

-Here I have created a new script inside the R project and set up the script according to the [PHI R project template](https://github.com/public-health-scotland/r-project-structure) in order to start coding:
+Here I have created a new script inside the R project and set up the script according to the [R project template](https://github.com/public-health-scotland/r-project-structure) in order to start coding:

 ![](https://i.imgur.com/cXS6eFx.png)